supercollider/scel/README.md

 ```

 The scel repository will be downloaded to your local file system and the path
-will be added to your default `sclang_conf.yaml` file.
+will be added to your currently used `sclang_conf.yaml` file.
 (You can find its
 location by evaluating `Platform.userConfigDir`)

 Next, find out where scel was installed.
 You will use this install-path in your